-Here in the Northern California RoadBikeRider headquarters (and in other places, as well), winter is the rainy season.
-Thinking about that recently reminded me of some technical tips I want to share.
+Here in the Northern California RoadBikeRider headquarters, winter is the rainy season.
+In other areas it is sometime spring.
 If it’s raining where you are, they’ll come in handy.
 Or save them for those spring showers on the way.
 Disclaimer: these tips are mostly for rainy riding on pavement rather than dirt or gravel, where wear and tear is worse.

 To start with, a very simple rainy day tip that I learned from riders a lot smarter than I am: Keep in mind that there’s no rule that you have to ride – or keep riding – when it’s raining.
 For example, I was surprised on a group ride in England once: When it started to pour, the whole paceline suddenly turned up a driveway to stop and wait out the deluge under an overhang.
 What a concept!

 Sometimes the rain’s not going to stop, though, and you’ll have to ride in it to get home.
 But if you can at least avoid the worst of it, you can reduce your exposure and how much you trash your components, too.

 Tips for before rainy rides

 Make sure your tires are ready.
 Roads get much worse when it’s raining, both from debris being washed into the lanes and from damage like potholes and ruts appearing.
 These hazards increase the chance of puncturing.
 For these reasons, it’s smart to check and make sure your tires are in good shape.
 If you’re riding all season on bad roads, you may want to install a set of heavier, more durable tires.
 Keep in mind that you’ll have better traction with slightly lower pressures, too.